haythamfayek/haythamfayek.github.io/about.md

 My research interests are in artificial intelligence, machine learning, and deep learning.

 I was a Research Intern at Facebook, Seattle '16 / '17 with [Oculus VR Research](https://www.oculus.com/research/) and [Facebook AI Research (FAIR)](https://research.fb.com/category/facebook-ai-research-fair/).
-I was a Guest Lecturer and Teaching Assistant for Post-graduate Advanced Programming, and Under-graduate Image Processing, Signals & Systems and Digital Signal Processing at RMIT.
+I was a Teaching Assistant for postgraduate Advanced Programming, and undergraduate Image Processing, Signals & Systems II, and Digital Signal Processing I at RMIT.

 Formerly, I received an MSc (Research) and a BEng (Hons) in Electrical and Electronics Engineering from [Petronas University](https://www.utp.edu.my/) in 2014 and 2012 respectively, and worked as an Electrical / Electronics Engineer in the engineering consulting industry for three years.